pumphreywill/Final-Project/README.md

 Link to the presentation of the final project.
 The project was an app used to predict song and artist genre based on 12 aspects of the Spotify API.
-Technologies used: Python-clustering and analyis; HTML, JAvaScript, and CSS- Web/app design; Tableau- Visualizations.
+Technologies used: Python-clustering and analyis; HTML, JavaScript, and CSS- Web/app design; Tableau- Visualizations.